peterbanda/coel/README.md

 # Deployment Guide

-Here we provide a step-by-step guide showing how COEL can be deployed locally to Linux-based OS such as Ubuntu and partially to Mac OS (not tested).
-For Windows you can still use this guide but you need to adjust the os-specific parts such as settings of environmental variables.
-This guide applies to the most recent COEL release - 0.8.3.
+Here we provide a step-by-step guide demonstrating how COEL can be deployed locally to a Linux-based OS such as Ubuntu, and to Mac OS (not tested).
+For Windows you can still use this guide but you need to adjust the os-specific parts, e.g., the settings of environmental variables.
+These instructions apply to the most recent COEL release 0.8.3.

 #### 1. Install Java 1.7

-* Install OpenJDK or Oracle JDK version 1.7 manually or by using the package manager:
+* Install OpenJDK or Oracle JDK version 1.7 manually or by using the Ubuntu package manager:
 ```
 sudo apt-get install openjdk-7-jdk
 ```